typed-ember/ember-cli-typescript/README.md

 ```
 `variable-name` is the name of the rule.

 For issues relating to typescript compiler analysis, create an issue in this repository by clicking [here](https://github.com/typed-ember/ember-cli-typescript/issues/new?template=CONFIG_ISSUE.md&labels=%5Bbuild%5D&title=%5Bconfig%5D%20-%20-%3CYOUR_DESCRIPTION_HERE%3E).
 For TSLint-related concerns, please create an issue in the [`ember-cli-tslint`](https://github.com/typed-ember/ember-cli-tslint) project by clicking [here](https://github.com/typed-ember/ember-cli-tslint/issues/new).
+If you run into issues with using ESLint with Ember, create an issue [here](https://github.com/ember-cli/ember-cli-eslint/issues/new).

 ## Setup and Configuration